symboxtra/cmake-GitVersioner/README.md

 #### Build with local changes
 ```
-1083-dm4(6)-SNAPSHOT
+1083-dm4(6)-dirty
 ```

-`(6)-SNAPSHOT` : 6 uncommitted but changed files.
+`(6)-dirty` : 6 uncommitted but changed files.
 Hopefully nothing a client will ever see.
 But you know that your version is a work in progress with some local changes.

 #### Build with CI service detected
 ```
-123.21-CI-dm
+123.21CI-dm
 ```

-`-CI-` : A CI service has been detected.
+`CI` : A CI service has been detected.
 Since many CI services only shallow clone git repositories, the CI build number will be used instead of the git based components.
 Auto-detection will currently occur on ~20 different CI services.